 Flower Size 1" [2.5 cm]

-Found in the Bismarks and New Guinea in coastal or lowland forests at elevations of sealevel to 800 meters as a medium to giant sized, hot growing epiphyte with close set, pendulous, slender, terete basally, widening towards the apex, slightly compressed stems enveloped completely by tubular, longer than the internodes leaf sheaths and carrying erect, sublinear, strongly unequally bilobed apically, coriaceous leaves that blooms in the winter, spring, and fall on a lateral from the stem, short, 2 flowered inflorescence with lanceolate, shorter than the ovary floral bracts.
+Found in the Bismarks and New Guinea in coastal or lowland forests at elevations of sealevel to 800 meters as a medium to giant sized, hot to warm growing epiphyte with close set, pendulous, slender, terete basally, widening towards the apex, slightly compressed stems enveloped completely by tubular, longer than the internodes leaf sheaths and carrying erect, sublinear, strongly unequally bilobed apically, coriaceous leaves that blooms in the winter, spring, and fall on a lateral from the stem, short, 2 flowered inflorescence with lanceolate, shorter than the ovary floral bracts.

 Synonyms Dendrobium angraecifolium Schltr.
 1905; Grastidium branderhorstii (J.J.Sm.)
 Rauschert 1983;